plastic-melter/P1G8-nixos-config/README.md

 - make things look nicer (skill issue)

 Why NixOS?
-- Declarative system configuration: your entire system lives in version-controlled text files you can read, understand, and modify in one place (no more mystery edits buried deep in /etc, forgotten PPAs, or "I ran some command 3 years ago and now I can't remember what it was")
+- **Declarative system configuration**: your entire system lives in version-controlled text files you can read, understand, and modify in one place (no more mystery edits buried deep in /etc, forgotten PPAs, or "I ran some command 3 years ago and now I can't remember what it was")
-- Reproducible: same config = same system bit-for-bit identical, deploy to new machines in minutes, no more messy "hope it works" install scripts
+- **Reproducible**: same config = same system bit-for-bit identical, deploy to new machines in minutes, no more messy "hope it works" install scripts
-- Atomic updates and rollbacks: system changes are transactional, either fully applied or not at all, and trivially reversible, making your system unbreakable
+- **Atomic updates and rollbacks**: system changes are transactional, either fully applied or not at all, and trivially reversible, making your system unbreakable
-- Isolated dependencies: multiple versions of packages coexist without conflicts, never encounter dependency hell
+- **Isolated dependencies**: multiple versions of packages coexist without conflicts, never encounter dependency hell
-- Security: immutable system files, easy auditing of the entire system state
+- **Security**: immutable system files, easy auditing of the entire system state
-- Nixpkgs: largest (ever-growing) collection of pre-built, reproducibly packages software for any distro
+- **Nixpkgs**: largest (ever-growing) collection of pre-built, reproducibly packages software for any distro